jordankoschei/2022/work/connecthv.md

 ## Version 1 — Early experiments

-The first version of ConnectHV centered around a map, which would pan and zoom to relevant places as visitors navigated around the site.
+The first version of ConnectHV centered around a dynamic map, which would pan and zoom to relevant places as visitors navigated around the site.
 The index would include two types of entities, each given equal weight: **people** and **businesses**.

 <figure>
     <img src="{{ '/assets/img/work/connecthv-v1-home.png' | absolute_url }}" alt="ConnectHV early home page iteration with filtering system and map">